THE ULTIMATE SHOULDER WORKOUT GUIDE

 OVERHEAD BAND PRESS

-WHAT MAKES IT EFFECTIVE: In this variation, the resistance isn’t coming from the ground up, like it would in a typical dumbbell or barbell press.
+WHAT MAKES IT EFFECTIVE: In this variation, the resistance isn’t coming from the ground up, like it would in a typical dumbbell or barbell shoulder press.
 The band is pulling you toward the front, so you’ll have to activate the muscles the rear delt and the rotator cuff muscles.
-We need the support of the rotator cuff to do overhead activities, so it’s important that we warm it up.
+We need the support of the rotator cuff muscles to do overhead activities, so it’s important that we warm it up.

 FOUNDATIONAL STRENGTH MOVES

 While it’s important to use targeted shoulder exercises with lighter weights to zero in on these muscles, foundational moves are just as important.

 For this, my favorite is the Barbell Overhead Press, because we’re able to create overload and scale the weights.

 If we perform the Banded Overhead Press followed by the Barbell Overhead Press we’re also using neuromuscular reeducation to enforce what we established with the banded activation exercise.

 HOW TO DO IT: Start position for this barbell shoulder press is with your hands slightly wider than shoulder width apart on the bar, palms facing forward.
 Then and push the bar up with arms extended to overhead position.
 Finally lower the weight to about shoulder height before beginning again.

 WHAT MAKES IT EFFECTIVE: Put simply, the overhead shoulder press is the best exercise around for overloading the shoulders to build strength.